Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/assignments/assignment-06.md

 ---

+Add testing
+Add CI

+-

 Move this to lesson 7

--

 ---